ethereum/ethereum-org-website/src/content/developers/tutorials/the-graph-fixing-web3-data-querying/index.md

 ### Mapping (mapping.ts)

-The mapping file in TheGraph defines our functions that transform incoming events into entities.
+The mapping file in The Graph defines our functions that transform incoming events into entities.
 It is written in AssemblyScript, a subset of Typescript.
 This means it can be compiled into WASM (WebAssembly) for more efficient and portable execution of the mapping.

 You will need to define each function named in the subgraph.yaml file, so in our case we need only one: handleNewBet.
 We first try to load the Player entity from the sender address as id.
 If it doesn't exist, we create a new entity and fill it with starting values.